McConnell Air Force Base, Kansas,

 2) Non-Permit Confined Space - spaces that do not contain, or with respect to atmospheric hazards, do not have the potential to contain any hazards capable of causing death or serious physical damage.

-military member with harness in a confined space peering up
+military member in a confined space peering up

 Permit-Required Confined Space

-Permit-required confined spaces can contain hazardous gases which can cause impairment or illness.
+Permit-required confined spaces can contain hazardous gases which can cause impairment, illness or death.
 It is imperative that all who enter a permit-required confined space have the correct training and personal protective equipment on or serious injuries can occur.

 Confined Space training, military member pulling another out of a tube